gvhconnect/go4wd-init_2/content/tech.md

       tools that will revolutionize the face of business…  …and within 10 years, not 50!
   - _bookshop_name: start
-    preheading: Regardless of Business, Technology is Core
+    preheading: Integration of Technology is Core
-    heading: We use technology as a key pivot into the future.
+    heading: Technology remains the key pivot into the future.
     text: >-
       Deriving practical and near term benefits by levering technology is critical to business productivity and long term differentiation.